ccao-data/data-architecture/dbt/README.md

 In addition to database namespacing, views should be named with a `vw_` prefix (e.g. `location.vw_pin10_location`) to mark them as a view, while tables do not require any prefix (e.g. `location.tax`).
+Finally, for the sake of consistency and ease of interpretation, all tables and views should be named using the singular case e.g. `location.tax` rather than `location.taxes`.

 #### Model description